-Your reflective journal could be in the form of an analogue notebook or a google doc, whatever you prefer.
+Your reflective journal could be in the form of an analogue notebook or a google doc, onedrive notebook, whatever you prefer.
 On occasion you might share aspects of your reflective journal with fellow classmates during class discussions, or with me during individual conferences, but this reflective journal is predominantly for you–it’s meant to be a personal reflective space.
 The work you do within can then serve as a resource for the rest of your work in the class.